weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ## How to use

-OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
-This applies to both REST and GraphQL requests.

 The OIDC standard allows for many different methods *(flows)* of obtaining tokens.
 The appropriate method can vary depending on your situation, including configurations at the token issuer, and your requirements.

 While it is outside the scope of our documentation to cover every OIDC authentication flow, some possible options are to:
 - Use `client credentials flow` for machine-to-machine authorization.
 (Note that this will authorize an app, rather than a particular user.)